Card-Forge/forge/README.txt

 The visuals for targeting arrows has been improved and looks better, with an adaptation of the arrow drawing code from MAGE.
 Thanks to the MAGE team for permission for the adaptation.

+Some people have noticed slowdowns when Targeting arrows are enabled.
+The battlefield Dock tab includes a targeting icon.
+You can set the targeting arrows to Off or to Card mouseover to speed up the game.

 The new sound system:
 ---------------------